 How do I get my septic system pumped?
 Who should I call?If you can't document that your septic system has been pumped within the past five (5) years, you will need to have it pumped before the evaluation occurs.
 The Health Department offers detailed information about septic systems and companies that pump and haul septic waste here.

-How do I schedule a Time-of-Transfer evaluation?First, obtain and complete the application, available herefor Antrim, Emmet or Otsego county, or here for Charlevoix county, or at Health Department of Northwest Michigan offices in Bellaire, Charlevoix, Gaylord or Harbor Springs/Petoskey.
+How do I schedule a Time-of-Transfer evaluation?First, obtain and complete the application, available herefor Antrim or Emmet County, or here for Charlevoix County, or here for Otsego County, or pick up an application at Health Department of Northwest Michigan offices in Bellaire, Charlevoix, Gaylord or Harbor Springs/Petoskey.
 The completed application can be scanned and submitted via email, delivered in person or mailed to one of our offices.

 Once the completed application has been received, the inspector will contact you, or your designee, to set up a time for the inspection.
 It may take up to two (2) weeks from the date the application is received for the evaluation to be completed, and additional delays may occur if positive bacteriological results require water treatment and re-testing.
 Please keep this in mind and schedule property closing dates accordingly.
 Access to the home will be required to take water samples; a lockbox code, if available, may be included on the application to provide access.

 How long is the Time-of-Transfer evaluation good for?The evaluation is good for five (5) years from the date of completion.
 If you're considering listing your home for sale during winter months, it is recommended that you complete the application before winter begins, to assure a timely, comprehensive evaluation.